espressif/esp-idf/docs/en/api-reference/system/system.rst

 See `this article <https://en.wikipedia.org/wiki/MAC_address#Universal_vs._local>`_ for the definition of local and universally administered MAC addresses.

+.. only:: esp32

-The number of universally administered MAC address can be configured using :ref:`CONFIG_ESP32_UNIVERSAL_MAC_ADDRESSES` for ESP32.
+    The number of universally administered MAC address can be configured using :ref:`CONFIG_ESP32_UNIVERSAL_MAC_ADDRESSES`.

     If the number of universal MAC addresses is two, only two interfaces (Wi-Fi Station and Bluetooth) receive a universally administered MAC address.
 These are generated sequentially by adding 0 and 1 (respectively) to the base MAC address.
 The remaining two interfaces (Wi-Fi SoftAP and Ethernet) receive local MAC addresses.
 These are derived from the universal Wi-Fi station and Bluetooth MAC addresses, respectively.

     If the number of universal MAC addresses is four, all four interfaces (Wi-Fi Station, Wi-Fi SoftAP, Bluetooth and Ethernet) receive a universally administered MAC address.
 These are generated sequentially by adding 0, 1, 2 and 3 (respectively) to the final octet of the base MAC address.

     When using the default (Espressif-assigned) base MAC address, either setting can be used.
 When using a custom universal MAC address range, the correct setting will depend on the allocation of MAC addresses in this range (either 2 or 4 per device.)

 .. todo::